openstack-archive/networking-vpp/README.rst

 We also keep our job list in <https://bugs.launchpad.net/networking-vpp>
 anything starting 'RFE' is a 'request for enhancement'.

-We are working towards more fault tolerance.
-Our aim is to be tolerant of two other failure modes: the case where etcd is so busy that the updates expire before agents receive them, and the case where the agent restarts.
-In both of these cases, we want to *resync* -reconfigure VPP just as much as necessary that it now has the right state, and ideally without disrupting the traffic for VMs that are already attached and whose ports are correctly configured.
-This is work soon to come; you'll find the patch in the patch queue and you're welcome to pitch in and help.

 We will be hardening the native L3 router implementation (vpp-router) in future releases.
 This will include fixes to the etcd communication routines, support for resync and high availablilty.
 Support for L3 extensions like